ChazzaWilkinson/Assignment2/README.md

 # Assignment2

-Save in top level of documents
+Save in top level of directory

 Please initialize with ghc --make ss.hs -package text-0.11.3.1 in the terminal then use ./ss